-IN.11 Cycle Tracks
+IN.11 Cycle tracks

 There are several sections of two-way cycle tracks identified in the Plan.
 These provide essential connectivity elements both within Town Center and to the surrounding bicycle and trail network.
 There are four primary cycle tracks proposed in Town Center that together create a continuous cycle track between the I-5 bike/pedestrian bridge and Memorial Park.
 The type of bicycle facility to be located within the Park Place Promenade will be determined as part of the Park Place Promenade design process (see Project IN.10).
-Prior to development of the project, or as portions are constructed, the City could place placards, signage or other information to describe the entire project and how it will function when completed.

-Segment 1: Bike/Pedestrian Bridge to Town Center Park.
+- Segment 1: Bike/Pedestrian Bridge to Town Center Park.
 This segment would be constructed from the future bike/ pedestrian bridge to approximately the north side of Town Center Park.
 While the final bridgehead location is still to be determined, the proposed connection would be located generally at the northern end of the Fry's parking lot and connecting to Park Place along/as part of the Promenade (see Project IN.12), where it would cross Park Place and then run on the east side of the roadway adjacent to Town Center Park.
 This segment would likely require purchasing right-of-way, or could be combined with future redevelopment of the Fry's site.

-Segment 2: Town Center Park to Courtside Drive.
-This segment would be constructed as part of the Park Place Redesign (Project IN.3) because it will require reconfiguring the corner of Town Center Park and potentially the western parking area for Town Center Park to accommodate the future main street extension south to Wilsonville Road.
-A quick win project could be to restripe the existing roadway as a two-way buffered bike lane, similar to what was completed during the Town Center Main Street Popup event at the 2018 Wilsonville Community Block Party (see page 25)
+- Segment 2: Town Center Park to

+Courtside Drive.
+This segment would

+be constructed as part of the Park Place

+Redesign (Project IN.3) because it will

+require reconfiguring the corner of Town

+Center Park and potentially the western

+parking area for Town Center Park to

+accommodate the future main street

+extension south to Wilsonville Road.
+A quick

+win project could be to restripe the existing

+roadway as a two-way buffered bike lane,

+similar to what was completed during the

+Town Center Main Street Popup event at